Holy Trinity Church (Chicago)

-Holy Trinity Church (Kościół Trójcy Świętej) is a historic church of the Roman Catholic Archdiocese of Chicago located at 1118 North Noble Street.
-It is a prime example of the so-called 'Polish Cathedral style' of churches, in both its opulence and grand scale.
-Along with such monumental religious edifices as St. Mary of the Angels, St. Hedwig's or St. John Cantius, it is one of the many Polish churches that dominate over the Kennedy Expressway in the Pulaski Park neighborhood of Chicago, Illinois.
+Holy Trinity Church (Kościół Trójcy Świętej) is a historic Catholic church of the Archdiocese of Chicago located at 1118 North Noble Street.
+It is a prime example of the so-called Polish cathedral style of churches, in both its opulence and grand scale.
+Along with such monumental religious edifices as St. Mary of the Angels, St. Hedwig's or St. John Cantius, it is one of the many Polish churches that dominate over the Kennedy Expressway in the Pulaski Park neighborhood of Chicago.

 Holy Trinity Church is the home of the Holy Trinity Polish Mission since 1987.

 History

 Holy Trinity was founded in 1872 to relieve overcrowding at St. Stanislaus Kostka, the city's first Polish parish.
+A bell from the original church building can be found behind the current building.
 A twenty-year feud between the two parishes ensued, and the parish was not recognized canonically until the Vatican sent an Apostolic Delegate to resolve the issue.
-The Congregation of the Holy Cross was selected to serve the parish under the leadership of Casimir Sztuczko.
+The Congregation of Holy Cross was selected to serve the parish under the leadership of Casimir Sztuczko.
 The parish was long identified with the Polish National Alliance since many its parishioners were the Alliance's most active members.
 Construction of the Kennedy Expressway which cut through the heart of Chicago's Polonia began a period of decline for the parish as many long-time residents were forced to relocate.
 Attorney General Robert F. Kennedy attended Mass here as part of the festivities surrounding the annual Polish Constitution Day Parade in 1961.
 The parish came under the jurisdiction of The Resurrectionists in 1975 and in 1988 of the Society of Christ Fathers who continue to administer it.
 As a cultural node for Chicago's Polish Community, the church has hosted elected officials from Poland and the United States, such as Robert F. Kennedy and Malgorzata Gosiewska.
-On September 14, 2006, the parish hosted Polish Prime Minister Jaroslaw Kaczynski during a Mass celebrating his visit to Chicago.
+On September 14, 2006, the parish hosted Polish Prime Minister Jarosław Kaczyński during a Mass celebrating his visit to Chicago.

 Shots of Holy Trinity Polish Mission can be seen throughout Call Northside 777 (1948) starring James Stewart, the first Hollywood feature film to be shot on location in Chicago.